iantar1/Inception/README.md

 **Namespaces** are a feature of the Linux kernel that partition kernel resources such that one set of processes sees one set of resources,  while another set of processes sees a different set of resources.

 **SSL certificate:** SSL certificates are what enable websites to use HTTPS, which is more secure than HTTP.
 An SSL certificate is a data file hosted in a website's origin server.
 SSL certificates make SSL/TLS encryption possible, and they contain the website's public key and the website's identity, along with related information.

+what is SSL:
+	Transport Layer Security (TLS) is an encryption protocol that provides secure connections between servers and applications on the internet.

+deamon off; :
+	When running Nginx in a containerized environment (such as Docker), it's common practice to run the main process in the foreground.
+Docker containers are designed to run a single process in the foreground and manage its lifecycle.
+If the main process exits, the container stops.
+Using daemon off; ensures Nginx behaves correctly within the container environment.

+**Mariadd:**

+**steps to folow**
+-> understand docker (how it works under the hood) and docker compose.
+-> learn about nginx configuratin: https://www.youtube.com/watch?v=C5kMgshNc6g
+-> learn about maraiadb (mysql) just the basics
+-> learn how to set up wordpress
+-> set up wordpress with nginx in your VM  than use containers